Developing socially equitable and climate-sensitive housing in Rwanda's towns and cities

 - Integrated urban planning: The project supports participatory urban planning processes in selected cities and implements them in a climate-sensitive and socially equitable manner.

-- Social housing: The project develops strategic guidelines for climate-adapted and rented social housing for low-income households, taking the needs of women into account.
+- Social housing: The project develops strategic guidelines for climate-resilient and socially-just rental housing for low-income urban households, especially taking the needs of women into account.

-- Capacity development: The project provides training to enable Rwandan urban planners to pursue comprehensive urban planning and housing development that is both socially equitable and climate-sensitive.
+- Capacity development: The project provides training to enable Rwandan urban planners and experts to pursue comprehensive urban planning and housing development that is both socially equitable and climate-sensitive.